sinai-sawn-perez/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/1e0f5392-e9bb-4531-afaf-be43d57fb38d" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Agents and Admins are shown tickets in the inbox tab.
-There are filters to sort by ticket severity or priority, and a search bar to find specific tickets.
+Agents and Admins are shown tickets in thier inbox tab.
+The inbox can be sorted using filters by priority, the assigned Agent, recent updates or a search bar can be used to find specific tickets.
 </p>
 <br />